 The professional must provide clear and comprehensible information to the consumer, in good time prior to the conclusion of the contract.
 They must give due regard to the principles of good faith in commercial transactions and the protection of persons who are unable to give their consent (such as minors).
+Pre-contractual information includes, as a minimum:

-Pre-contractual information includes, as a minimum: the identity and possibly the address of the supplier;
+the identity and possibly the address of the supplier;

-the characteristics of the goods or services and their price including all taxes;
+the characteristics of the needs on services and the invice include the characteristics of the goods or services and their price including all taxes;